lokingdav/Secret-Recovery/README.md

 - Install the enclave software on the parent instance using the instructions in the [AWS Nitro Enclaves documentation](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-cli-install.html).
 Be sure to select the appropriate Amazon linux version corresponding to the parent instance.
 If you are using the Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type, you can use the ```amazon-linux-2-install-nitro.sh``` script in the project root folder.

+- The commands below assume you are in the project root folder.
+If you are not, navigate to the project root folder.

 - Build the enclave image by running the ```build-and-run-enclave.sh``` script in the project root folder.
 This script will
     - Build the enclave docker image
     - Run ```nitro-cli``` to build the enclave ```.eif``` file and output enclave measurement information (PCR0, PCR1, and PCR2) to ```nitro-cli-build.log``` log file